-The financial statements of the Trust have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United State of America and accordingly reflect all significant receivables, payables, and other liabilities.
+The financial statements of the Trust have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America and accordingly reflect all significant receivables, payables, and other liabilities.

-Cash and cash equivalents
+Cash and Cash Equivalents

-Cash equivalents are all highly-liquid investments with maturities of three months or less at date of acquisition.
+Cash equivalents are all highly liquid investments with maturities of three months or less at date of acquisition.